 Jane Barlow will join the Alliance for Innovation in Integrated Healthcare (AIIH) Summit in NYC: Impact of Cell and Gene Therapy panel on October 11.
 She will also join the AMCP Nexus 2021 in Denver, in a session "Addressing Gene Therapy Financial Challenges: A survey of emerging market solutions" with Michelle Harika on October 19.

-Jane Barlow will discuss FoCUS emerging market solutions research at the Huron Virtual Roundtable discussion "Unlocking the Full Potential of Outcomes Based Contracting Work for CGT: Collaborate or Compete?" on September 22.
+Jane Barlow discussed FoCUS emerging market solutions research at the Huron Virtual Roundtable discussion "Unlocking the Full Potential of Outcomes Based Contracting Work for CGT: Collaborate or Compete?" on September 22.

 Mark Trusheim participated in the World Orphan Drug Congress USA 2021 on August 25–27.